What Does Holistic Mean?

 Is Acupuncture Holistic?

 Acupuncture, along with Chinese herbs, is a part of Traditional Chinese Medicine (also known as TCM).
 The approach and perspective that acupuncture takes is completely holistic as it treats the entire body.
-This allows for the treatment and resolution of many different ailments.
+Allows for the treatment and resolution of many different ailments.

 When a patient comes to Above & Beyond Acupuncture, a licensed practitioner will perform a lengthy intake asking a variety of questions.
 This process will provide important information about what may be causing the disharmonies being experienced.